-The estimated annual mortality rate incidental to commercial fisheries is 0.49 whales per year from this stock.
+The estimated annual mortality rate incidental to U. S. commercial fisheries is 0.2 whales per year from this stock based on 0.2 from observed fisheries.
 However, this estimate is considered a minimum because there are no data concerning fishery-related mortalities in Japanese, Russian, or international waters.
 In addition, there is a small probability that fishery interactions discussed in the assessment for the Central North Pacific stock may have involved animals from this stock because the only known matches to feeding areas come from areas typically used by the Central North Pacific stock.
 Finally, much information on fishery interaction with the Central North Pacific stock is based on information reported to the Alaska Region as stranding data.
 However, very few stranding reports are received from areas west of Kodiak.

 Brownell et al. (2000) compiled records of bycatch in Japanese and Korean commercial fisheries between 1993 and 2000.
 During the period 1995-99, there were six humpback whales indicated as "bycatch".
 In addition, two strandings were reported during this period.
 Furthermore, analysis of four samples from meat found in markets indicated that humpback whales are being sold.
 At this time, it is not known whether any or all strandings were caused by incidental interactions with commercial fisheries; similarly, it is not known whether the humpback whales identified in market samples were killed as a result of incidental interactions with commercial fisheries.
 It is also not known which fishery may be responsible for the bycatch.
 Regardless, these data indicate a minimum mortality level of 1.1/year (using bycatch data only) to 2.4/year (using bycatch, stranding, and market data) in the waters of Japan and Korea.
+Because many mortalities pass unreported, the actual rate in these areas is likely much higher.